farmera/sare_grant/final_notes.md

 * Lorem ipsum dolor sit amet

 #### Cost Analysis

-Direct comparison of specific costs for the three platforms described in this report is entirely feasible due to the different...

 In this study we chose a top-down approach to account for all the expenses associated with data acquisition and processing, grouped into three broad categories: